AlibabaCloudDocs/vod/intl.en-US/Best Practice/Migrate resources to ApsaraVideo VOD.md

     1.  \(Recommended\) Method 1: use an upload SDK that is provided by ApsaraVideo VOD to upload videos

         This method does not change the migration process.
-Videos are uploaded in a synchronous way, ensuring timeliness.
+Videos are uploaded in a synchronous way, which ensures that videos can be uploaded at a low latency.
 When you use the upload SDK, we recommend that you deploy the program on an ECS instance that resides in the same region as the bucket that is allocated by ApsaraVideo VOD.
 For Chinese domestic users, the default bucket that is allocated by ApsaraVideo VOD resides in the China \(Shanghai\) region.
 You must prepare the ECS instance in advance.
 After you specify the regionId parameter in the SDK, videos are automatically uploaded to ApsaraVideo VOD by using the internal network.

-        For more information about the upload SDK, see [Overview](https://help.aliyun.com/document_detail/52200.html?spm=a2c4g.11186623.2.31.1d881e71wvM58e).
+        For more information about the upload SDK, see [Overview](Overviewt1959809.dita#task_1997557).

         ```
         import com.aliyun.vod.upload.impl.UploadVideoImpl;